navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 This isn't just about bypasses; it's about understanding the internal representation of concepts.
 If "refusal" is a vector, is "truthfulness" one too?
 What about "sarcasm"?

-## Why the Browser?

-Running this in the browser is the ultimate flex for privacy and decentralization.
-You aren't sending your "harmful" queries to a central server that logs your every deviation.
-You are performing the surgery on your own hardware, in your own private sandbox.

-Matrix multiplication brought us the chatbot era.
-Subtraction is bringing us the era of model liberation.

----
 *For more on how these models represent code and logic, check out my previous post: [How Matrix Multiplication Learned to Refactor Code](/posts/2026-02-24-matrix-multiplication-to-coding-agents.html).*